-This project aims to raise traffic awareness of issues related to students’ parents and their act of parking in front of the gates obstructing the entrance and departure of vehicles.
+This project aims to raise traffic awareness of issues related to students’ parents and their habit of parking in front of the gates obstructing the entrance and departure of other vehicles.

 In this scenario we created the play entitled: Hey!
 Look at me!

-Our project was structured in two steps,firstly, we have produced cars with recyclable boxes representing the cars.
+Our project was structured in two steps: firstly, we built cars with recyclable boxes representing the vehicles.
 As the project invites our parents to change their behavior in traffic, the second step was the creation of a play (pantomime) to present outside during the rush time in the streets nearby the School.
 Our idea was to implement an awareness campaign in our school and community by showing our web video on YouTube and our leaflet.
 During two days, we presented our play to the whole school community using a bit of sense of humour.
 We also promoted an intervention during the break time.To achieve such goal, we gave to our colleagues some leaflets to illustrate the current situation in our school and spread the message to change our community.